What are HFCs?

 Health and Safety Implications

 HVAC and refrigerant industries are moving to alternative refrigerants in response to the global HFC phase-down.
-The common synthetic refrigerant alternatives to HFCs are more environmentally friendly, but flammable and toxic.
-This entails a significant shift in the knowledge and skills required of engineers and technicians in the industries, and health and safety implications for end users and obligations for directors.
+The standard synthetic refrigerant alternatives to HFCs are more environmentally friendly but flammable and toxic.

 New Skills and Technology